JoshuaWise/request-target/README.md

 This means a malformed URL should be treated as a violation of the http protocol.
 It's not something that should be accepted or autocorrected, and it's not something that higher-level code should ever have to worry about.

-## The severity

-It's tempting to use the [Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle) as an argument for using the `url.URL` constructor here.
-Normally, it can be acceptable to diverge from the spec if the result is harmless and beneficial.
-However, this is not one of those cases.
-The strictness of URL correctness exists in the spec explicity for security reasons, which should be non-negotiable—especially for a large and respected platform such as Node.js.

 ## Adoption into core

-Because of backwards compatibility, it's unlikely that the logic expressed in `parse-http-url` will be incorporated into the core [`http`](https://nodejs.org/api/http.html) module.
-My recommendation is to either incorporate it into [`http2`](https://nodejs.org/api/http2.html), which is still considered experimental, or as an alternative function in the core [`url`](https://nodejs.org/api/url.html) module.
-These are just a few examples, but there are many paths forward.
+Because of backwards compatibility, it's unlikely that the logic expressed in `request-target` will be incorporated into the core [`http`](https://nodejs.org/api/http.html) module.
+My recommendation is to incorporate it as an alternative function in the core [`url`](https://nodejs.org/api/url.html) module.
+If that never happens, just make sure you're using a package like this when parsing `req.url`.

 ## How to use